 |Dimension:||L=650 m, V=348,000 m³.|

 |Guided tours:||D=90 min, MinAge=8.|

 Riko Riko Cave, New Zealand—World’s Largest Sea Cave?,

 |Address:||rib62, Bakkavegur 2, 176 Velbastaður, Tel: +298-566262.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Klæmintsgjógv is said to be the world´s largest sea cave.
+Klæmintsgjógv is a sea cave of enormous size which is visited on boat tours.
 There are two huge cracks in the rock which run east west.
-Both were widened by the erosion of the sea and form straight sea caves, one is called Klæmintsgjógv, the second Húsagjógv Both are crossed in a right angle by a third crack which was also widened to a cave named Trongugjógv and runs north south.
-All three caves have their own name, they were named before anyone dared to enter them, later the connection was discovered.
+Both were widened by the erosion of the sea and form straight sea caves, one is called Klæmintsgjógv, the second Húsagjógv Both are crossed in a right angle by a third crack which was also widened to a cave named Trongugjógv and runs north-south.
+All three caves have their own name, they were named before anyone dared to enter them, later the internal connection was discovered.
 We guess you already mentioned: gjógv is the Faroese word for cave.

 An annual "grotto concert" takes place inside the cave during summer.
 The natural sounds and acoustics of the cave are an integral part of the music.
 The concerts are organized by Kristian Blak as a part of the Summartónar festival.
 Spectators enter the cave in small boats.
 The musicians leave the boats at the end of the cave and play on the huge blocks which form the rugged cave floor.